cyrilwanner/energy-techmeetings/2018-05-31-ephemeral-ports.md

   <summary>Will this work or do you see any problems?</summary>

   It depends on whether the firewall is stateless or statefull.

+  We had a problem configuring firewalls in our AWS setup recently because we didn't thought about ephemeral ports when we configured the firewalls and so we were able to connect to the instance but any outgoing request on it simply timed out.
 </details>

 ## Stateless vs. stateful firewalls